 Mentor Graphics Embedded Software Division

 Alison works for Mentor Graphics Embedded Software Division in Fremont, CA. Her automotive Linux career began at Nokia, where she ported MeeGo-IVI to the Pandaboard.
 Her previous speaking experience includes the North American Embedded Linux Conference, Automotive Linux Summit, Southern California Linux Expo, Maker Faire and many local Linux user groups.
 In addition, she has presented many demonstrations at exhibition booths.
-Alison has been using POSIX variants for "personal productivity" since...
+Alison has been...
 Read More →

 Friday October 25, 2013 5:30pm - 6:20pm